-4.10.
-Removal of Portable Earths
+5.10 Removal of Portable Earths

-Connection to the permanent earth or earth spike, as applicable, shall not be broken until earthing connections to all aerial conductors have been removed first
+Connection to the permanent earth or earth spike, as applicable, shall not be broken until earthing connections to all aerial conductors have been removed first.

-High voltage aerial conductor earths shall be removed strictly in the following order:
+High Voltage aerial conductor earths shall be removed strictly in the following order:

-- a) Loosen the conductor clamps by rotating the insulated operating sticks in an anticlockwise direction.
+- Loosen the conductor clamps by rotating the insulated operating sticks in an anticlockwise direction.
 If screw type earth clamps are used, disconnect the conductor clamps from the aerial conductors.
-Ensure that only the ends of the operating sticks away from the conductor clamps are handled and that the earthing equipment does not come within the SADs set out in PR D 78700 Working around Electrical Equipment of any live conductor or Exposed Equipment, including low voltage and communications circuits.
-Disconnection shall first be made from the highest aerial conductor. - The person removing the earths shall maintain the SADs set out in PR D 78700 Working around Electrical Equipment from the conductors from which earths have been removed. - b) Lower the insulated sticks ensuring that the earthing equipment does not come within the Safe Approach Distances set out in PR D 78700 Working around Electrical Equipment of any live conductor or Exposed Equipment, including low voltage and communications circuits.
+Ensure that only the ends of the operating sticks away from the conductor clamps are handled and that the earthing equipment does not come within the SADs set out in PR D 78700 Working around Electrical Equipment of any live conductor or Exposed Equipment, including Low Voltage and communications circuits.
+Disconnection shall first be made from the highest aerial conductor. - The person removing the earths shall maintain the SADs set out in PR D 78700 from the conductors from which earths have been removed. - Lower the insulated sticks ensuring that the earthing equipment does not come within the Safe Approach Distances set out in PR D 78700 of any live conductor or Exposed Equipment, including Low Voltage and communications circuits.